ikmdev/repo-seed/README.md

 ```

 ## Issues and Contributions

-Technical and non-technical issues can be reported to the GitHub Issue Tracker.
+Technical and non-technical issues can be reported to the [Issue Tracker](https://github.com/ikmdev/repo-seed/issues).

 Contributions can be submitted via pull requests.
 Please check the [contribution guide](doc/how-to-contribute.md) for more details.